 BACKGROUND

-Unconjugated bilirubin (UCB) is generally considered toxic, but has gained recent prominence for its anti-inflammatory properties.
-However, the effects of it on interaction between intestinal flora and organisms, and how it influences immune responses, remain unresolved.
+Unconjugated bilirubin (UCB) is generally considered toxic but has gained recent prominence for its anti-inflammatory properties.
+However, the effects of it on the interaction between intestinal flora and organisms and how it influences immune responses remain unresolved.

 AIM